calistasalsabila/Website/README.md

 This repository is organized into two main folders: `frontend/` and `backend/`.
 Each folder contains topic-based subfolders, which may vary in structure depending on the subject (e.g., code snippets, experiments, projects, or notes).

+Inside each topic folder, you may find:

+* `code/` – for implementation and example code
+* `material/` – for learning materials, tutorials, references
+* `notes/` – for personal notes, reflections, and summaries

 ### Front-End Topics

 * Git